As a marriage coach, I’ve helped thousands of women with low libido and this is what I hear them say:

 Next, you’ll post and read introductions from women around the world, some who may share a common experience as you.
 Many women report this step as feeling like a flood of relief- it’s a joy to know that you aren’t alone.

-On Thursday, we’ll gather on Zoom again for our weekly Group Coaching session designed to help you move through any tricky situations that may have come up.
+On Mondays, we’ll gather on Zoom for our weekly Group Coaching session designed to help you move through any tricky situations that may have come up.
 The discussions on this call often further the closeness of the community and soon you’ll know your fellow participants by name.

 The messages that we have received from culture about sex and our bodies has lead us to feel broken, ashamed and confused as women.
 This week is about taking the blame off ourselves and learning the legitimate reasons why we feel what we feel.